phil-opp/blog_os/blog/post/2016-05-28-catching-exceptions.md

 fn cause_page_fault() {
     let x = [1,2,3,4,5,6,7,8,9];
-    unsafe{ *(0xdeadbeaf as *mut u64) = x[4]};
+    unsafe{ *(0xdeadbeaf as *mut u64) = x[4] };
 }
 ```
 This won't work.
 If we're lucky, we get a triple fault and a boot loop.
 If we're unlucky, our kernel does strange things and fails at some completely unrelated place.
 So what's the problem here?

 Well, we construct an IDT _on the stack_ and load it.
 It is perfectly valid until the end of the `load_idt` function.
 But as soon as the function returns, its stack frame can be reused by other functions.
 Thus, the IDT gets overwritten by the stack frame of the `cause_page_fault` function.
-It declares an array of integers, which overwrite the entries of our loaded IDT.
 So when the page fault occurs and the CPU tries to read the entry, it only sees some garbage values and issues a double fault, which escalates to a triple fault and a CPU reset.

 Now imagine that the `cause_page_fault` function declared an array of pointers instead.
 If the present was coincidentally set, the CPU would jump to some random pointer and interpret random memory as code.
 This would be a clear violation of memory safety.

 ### Fixing the load method
 So how do we fix it?
 We could make the load function itself `unsafe` and push the unsafety to the caller.
 However, there is a much better solution in this case.
-Let's formulate our requirement:
+In order to see it, we formulate the requirement for the `load` method:

 > The referenced IDT must be valid until a new IDT is loaded.